 - Children exposed to pets reported fewer cases of anxiety.

-The study on health benefits on human health showed positive feedback, with the pet owners exhibiting healthier lives.
+The study on health benefits of pets on human health showed positive feedback, with the pet owners exhibiting healthier lives.
 Also, the mental and emotional states of the individuals owning a dog or a cat improved considerably.

 Number Seven: Ontological Security and Connectivity Provided by Pets